thelebster/thelebster/CV.md

     </div>
 </div>

-I'm a software engineer, currently based in Yerevan, Armenia 🇦🇲
+I'm a software engineer, currently based in Novi Sad, Serbia 🇷🇸.

 I'm skilled in various web technologies and passionate about to build web-services and automation everything around mostly in PHP, Node.js and Python.